As an Amazon Associate I earn from qualifying purchases. Click for details.

 Albert Williams is a name that Yvette received from spirit, during the investigation.
-According to Yvette’s impressions, Albert “looked after horses,” may have been pushed down the Slaughter House stairs, and fell to his death, around 1913.
+According to Yvette’s impressions, Albert “looked after horses.”
+Around 1913, he may have been pushed down the Slaughter House stairs, and fell to his death.

 Was he the same spirit in the “possibly 19th century” impression received by Billy in the earlier investigation?